Skip to main content

 The hormones in your body do not operate in isolation.
 They are part of a deeply interconnected system that is profoundly influenced by your daily habits.
 Diet, exercise, sleep, and stress management are not just abstract wellness concepts; they are powerful modulators of your endocrine function.

-For instance, leads to elevated levels of cortisol, a hormone that can interfere with the production and function of other hormones, including testosterone.
+For instance, chronic stress leads to elevated levels of cortisol, a hormone that can interfere with the production and function of other hormones, including testosterone.
 Over time, high cortisol can suppress the signals that tell your body to produce adequate levels of testosterone, creating a hormonal environment that is less supportive of bone health.

 Similarly, what you eat provides the raw materials for hormone production.
 Healthy fats, for example, are the building blocks of steroid hormones like testosterone.
 A diet lacking in these essential nutrients can compromise your body’s ability to synthesize the hormones it needs to function optimally.
 Sleep is another critical component.